API-Demonstration-Project-1/product-management-service/README.md

 # product-management-service
 API to manage product and category

-check out the develop branch
+Check out the develop branch

-import into STS
+Import into STS

 Before starting this application
   1. ensure eureka server is running
   2. ensure config server is running